c-hive/basics/docker-compose-build-cache/README.md

 # Docker build cache

 Caching dependencies during build steps using the [experimental `buildkit` feature](https://github.com/moby/moby/issues/14080) of Docker and [CLI build](https://github.com/docker/compose/pull/6865) support of `docker-compose`.
-This examples uses NPM, JavaScript's package manager.
+This example uses NPM, JavaScript's package manager.

 *NOTE: the final image will not contain the cached dependencies!*